Palestine–Israel Journal: Simcha Bahiri Youth Essay Prize Contest

 On August 11, 2009 the Palestine–Israel Journal awarded the first Simcha Bahiri Youth Essay Prize.
 The contest was open to Israeli and Palestinian writers aged 17–24 on the subject of, "The Day After the Gaza War: What can young people do to strengthen the prospect of peace?".
 The inaugural winners of the award were Maya Wind, age 19, for her essay, "We Need an Israeli-Palestinian Doubt Forum" and Khadrah Jean JaserAbuZant, also 19, for her essay, "We Need Healing, Engagement, and Reconciliation".
-The essays can be accessed at the PIJ website.